 You’re feeling optimistic because a close mutual friend set you up with someone and swears you’ll be soulmates like a real life Allie and Noah from The Notebook.
 You’re excited and consider a full-blown romantic meal: maybe fondue?
 Please, no fondue.
 Instead, go to Scofflaw, where you can sit and talk over quality cocktails, particularly the gin-focused ones, and maybe even good food.
 And if you make it to midnight, the free, freshly baked chocolate chip cookies will make you both fall in love - at least with the cookies, maybe not each other quite yet.

-Taking a date to a tiki bar might feel like a big swing at first, especially if you’ve only ever seen the massive line snaking out of Lost Lake on the weekends.
+Taking a date to Lost Lake might feel like a big swing at first, especially if you’ve only ever seen the massive line snaking out of here on the weekends.
 But it’s much more manageable during the week, and the playful atmosphere can be a great choice for a date with someone you’re meeting for the first time.
-The drinks are delicious, with names like “Salty in all the Right Places (Theme for a Nude Beach),” and once you realize that you’re drinking a cocktail out of a shell with colorful crazy straws and banana dolphins, you can relax and be yourself without the typical awkwardness of a first date.
+The drinks are delicious, and once you realize that you’re drinking a cocktail with colorful crazy straws and banana dolphins, you can relax without the typical awkwardness of a first date.

 Your date said River North would be an ideal neighborhood for drinks and you haven’t been out there since that time you blacked out at Social 25.
 Fear not.
-While Hubbard Street is full of places where you definitely don’t want to be, there are a couple sleepers that are good for casual drinks.
-Hit up Celeste, the kind of sleek, dark, and sexy cocktail bar where everyone is well dressed but you can still sit and have a real conversation instead of standing around pounding Bud Lights.
+While Hubbard Street can be very busy, there are a couple of sleepers that are good for casual drinks.
+Like Celeste, the kind of cocktail bar where you can sit and have a real conversation instead of standing around pounding Bud Lights.
 Leave that for another time, even if that time is as soon as this date ends.

 Billy Sunday has a grown-up tavern feel, which makes it a great place to post up at the bar and order drinks made by bartenders who know what they’re doing.
 No matter what you order you can be sure the end result will be great, which means you can direct your focus on getting to know your date.
 A small menu of bar snacks like artichoke dip and brandade ensure you can hang for a while and order an extra drink or two.

-Arbella is a cocktail spot next to Tanta (and owned by the same people) that has a similar type of worldly appeal.
-Its high ceilings, brick walls, and colorful murals make it a comfortable place to sit, and the cocktail list reads like a map of the world in alcohol form.
-Maybe try something you’ve never had before, like a PB&J cocktail - just like the bar itself, it’s the ideal level of interesting and fun that will trick someone you’ve never met before into thinking you’re actually cool.
+Arbella is a cocktail spot next to Tanta (and owned by the same people.)
+Its high ceilings, brick walls, and colorful murals make it a comfortable place to sit, and the long cocktail list reads like a map of the world in alcohol form.
+Maybe try something you’ve never had before, like a PB&J cocktail.

 Activities are fun for a first date.
 But rather than half-assing it with a trip to the Lincoln Park Zoo or going all-out with indoor skydiving, there’s another option: alcohol and video games.
-Bond over childhood memories while you drink beer and play Donkey Kong at Emporium.
+Bond while drinking beer and playing Donkey Kong at Emporium.